-After you have finished all of your screening, an individualized treatment plan will be developed.
-You will follow your plan until pregnancy is achieved.
-Since each patient is different, each treatment plan will be different.
+After you have finished all of your screening, your doctor will develop an individualized treatment plan.
+Since each patient is different, each treatment plan may vary.

-Your IVF nurse coordinator will guide you through the process and explain each important step, procedure and medication.
+Your IVF care coordinator will guide you through the process and explain each important step, procedure and medication.

 Initiation of oral contraceptive pills